ICHEC/QNLP/misc/README.md

 If using a version of Intel Parallel Studio XE Cluster Edition, Intel's parallel profiling tools are provided. `perf_analysis` provides SLURM run scripts for each of the performance tools provided in Intel's Parallel Studio XE Cluster Edition.
 It also provides a run script for exploring different NUMA node topologies by means of experimentation and comparison.

-## Building Intel-QS on MacOS
+## [DEPRECATED] Building Intel-QS on MacOS 10.14.x

 `MacOS_build_instructions` provides detailed instructions for building QNLP and Intel-QS on a MacOS.
-Although the performance and scaling of applciations on PC/laptop device is very limited, it is a very useful development tool.
+Although the performance and scaling of applications on PC/laptop device is very limited, it is a very useful development tool.

 ## Strong Scaling